 🍴 Eight ways to eat pesto (beyond pasta)

 Where do I even start with all the ways you can eat pesto?!
-Other than the delicious pasta (picture above) I’ve also rounded up eight ways in which you can devour this ultra versatile sauce.
+Other than the delicious pasta (picture above, or like this pesto veggie pasta recipe) I've also rounded up eight ways in which you can devour this ultra versatile sauce.

 - Pesto Dip: Add a bit of pesto to sour cream, cheese, yogurt or even guacamole to make a vibrant dip for the summer!